 The connection engineer conducts feasibility studies for the connection of new projects in France (costs, deadlines, internal configuration, etc.).
 They manage and optimise the electrical and telecommunications connection conditions for the projects with the power network operators (RTE, ENEDIS, ELD, etc.) and telecommunications operators (e.g. Orange) from the request for connection to commissioning and operation.

 The legal department is in charge of securing the development activity (operations and transactions).
 The legal department negotiates all contracts, from the wind data agreements to the turnkey sales contracts (wind turbine supply, maintenance, etc.), which also includes the co-development partnerships.
 It assists the project managers with any legal issues that may arise during the lifespan of a project, from the launch of the studies until its sale.
-The department thus monitors the regulatory developments relating to wind energy and its market, supports project managers in submitting authorisation application documentation, manages the dozens of companies carrying out the projects and deals with disputes before the administrative court.
+The department thus monitors the regulatory developments relating to wind energy and its market, supports project managers in submitting authorisation application documentation and manages the dozens of companies carrying out wind projects.

 Nowadays, the consultation procedure is an indispensable part of a development project.
 To create the acceptability conditions for the project, the consultation manager works on customised information and co-construction schemes that involve the area stakeholders.